Web Hosting Performance Test: 120 Days of Real Data

 | GoDaddy Phone | 2m 38s | 34s | 7m 15s | 4m 41s |

-After hours defined as: Weekends and 10 PM – 6 AM EST. All providers were noticeably slower during these times, but still available 24/7 as advertised.
+After hours defined as: Weekends and 10 PM – 6 AM EST. All providers were noticeably slower during these times, but all remained available 24/7 as advertised.

 Bluehost Support Experience